wenbinyugroup/ivabs/docs/source/index.rst

 PreVABS is a versatile preprocessor to generate detailed composite sections based on a few design parameters including sectional geometry, topology, and material.

 VABS is a world-known cross-sectional analysis code to to model composite slender structures as beams.
-It is based on decades of university research (Georgia Tech/Utah State/Purdue) sponsored by US Army.
+It is resulting from  decades of university research (Georgia Tech/Utah State/Purdue) sponsored by US Army.

 GEBT is a geometrical exact nonlinear beam analysis code for computing linear or nonlinear, static or dynamic behavior of composite beams.
 This code can be replaced with more sophicated codes such as `MBDyn <https://public.gitlab.polimi.it/DAER/mbdyn>`_, `RCAS <https://www.flightlab.com/grcas.html>`_, `DYMORE <http://www.dymoresolutions.com>`_, etc.